 - Ask for help: If you’re struggling, investigate online and in-person support groups and counseling to develop a resilience toolbox and to move forward in a positive way.

 As a reminder, we can only take ownership of our own behavior; we cannot control the reactions of others.
-As we move into 2022, there may be some situations or relationships you need to step back from.
+As we move into the new year, there may be some situations or relationships you need to step back from.
 The goal should be to avoid depleting interactions in favor of nurturing ones.
 I want to empower you to take an active role in creating a sense of peace and well-being.
 After all, the counter to helpless outrage is to embrace your power for positive change.